Oo Antava Oo Oo Antava: Background and composition

 Devi Sri Prasad composed the song.
 The song was recorded during phase one and two of the COVID-19 lockdown in India.
 During the music production of the film, Prasad decided to feature a new singer to record the song.
 It was then Indravathi Chauhan was selected to record the song.

-Mangli, sister of Chauhan said, "When Devi Sri Prasad, the music director of the film, was looking for a fresh new voice to sing ‘Oo Untaavaa’, he put the word out.
+Mangli, sister of Chauhan said, "When Devi Sri Prasad, the music director of the film, was looking for a fresh new voice to sing ‘Oo Antava’, he put the word out.
 Devi Sri Prasad was sent around ten videos of different folk singers performing, among which was one of Indravathi singing on my show.
 Devi Sri Prasad zeroed in on her and I got a call from his manager, asking if my sister would like to give a voice test.
 Soon, she was selected and her voice was perfect for the song".

 The opening phrase, "Koka Koka Koka Kadithe Kora Koramantu Choostharu" translates to "They kill me with their looks if I wear a saree".

 The song was released in Tamil as "Oo Solriya Oo Oo Solriya" with lyrics written by Viveka and sung by Andrea Jeremiah.
 The song was released in Malayalam as "Oo Chollunno Oo Oo Chollunno" with lyrics written by Siju Thuravoor and sung by Remya Nambeesan.
 The song was released in Kannada as "Oo Anthiya Oo Oo Anthiya" with lyrics written by Varadaraj Chikkaballapura and sung by Indravathi's sister Mangli.
 The song was released in Hindi as "Oo Bolega Ya Oo Oo Bolega" with lyrics written by Raqueeb Alam and sung by Kanika Kapoor.